fabulousduck/chip-8/README.md

 Now that we have our opcode `2F5B`, we need to check what it means.

-The docs describe the following:
+The following table describes what the placeholder values are and represent down below in the opcode table

+#### Notation

 | notation | explanation |
 | -------- | ----------- |